While travelling this year I have learnt a lot about how to work and travel the world at the same time.

 Working On The Road Essentials

-There are a couple of essential pieces of kit you will need if you are going to blog on the road or work as you travel.
+There are a couple of essential pieces of kit you will need if you are going to work and travel on the road.

 I recently bought a new laptop because my current one was on its last legs after surviving a few rough knocks and bumps.
 It even cartwheeled its way down the stairs one time!